v8/v8.dev/src/blog/slack-tracking.md

 tags:
  - internals
 ---
 Slack tracking is a way to give new objects an initial size that is **larger than what they may actually use**, so they can have new properties added quickly.
-And then, after some period of time, to **magically return that unused space to the system.** Neat, huh?
+And then, after some period of time, to **magically return that unused space to the system**.
+Neat, huh?

 It’s especially useful because JavaScript doesn’t have static classes.
 The system can never see “at a glance” how many properties you have.
 The engine experiences them one by one.
 So when you read: